frank-emrich/freezeml-pldi2020-artifact/README.md

-### Running the Test-Suite
+### Running the Test Suite

-Alternatively, you can invoke `./run-tests.sh` from the home directoy.
-This converts `examples.txt` into a file readable by Links' internal test driver, contained in the `links` subdirectory.
+Alternatively, you can invoke `./run-tests.sh` from the `~/freezeml` directoy.
+This converts `examples.txt` into a file readable by Links' internal test suite, contained in the `links` subdirectory.
 It runs each example program individually and verifies that the actual output and/or return code matches the expected information.

 ## Background Information: Differences between Links and FreezeML